-Intangible assets other than goodwill correspond to licenses and software and transit easements.
-They are accounted for using the acquisition cost and subsequently they are carried at cost net of accumulated amortization and impairment losses, if any.
+Correspond to licenses and software and transit easements.
+There are accounted for using the acquisition cost and subsequently they are carried at the net cost of accumulated amortization and impairment losses that they have experienced.

-Licenses and software are amortized using the straight-line method over the applicable useful life, which is generally estimated at four years.
-For easements, since the contracts are established with no expiry date, easements are considered to have indefinite useful life, and therefore they are not amortized.
+Licenses and software are amortized using the straight-line method over the applicable economic useful life.
+For easements, since the contracts are established in perpetuity, are considered to have a useful life indefinite and therefore are not amortized.